K3S/IBM-i-PHP-PDO-ODBC-Toolkit-Setup/README.md

+# Purpose

+I have created this guide as a reference for myself, but also to help others who might be trying to accomplish the same thing.

 # Example ODBC Connection To DB2 On IBM i
-I have created this guide as a reference for myself, but also to help others who might be trying to accomplish the same thing.

 These are some example connection strings and directions to help people connect via ODBC to DB2 on the IBM i.
 These examples include running a PHP application on a Linux / Windows server OR running PHP directly on the IBM i.